I Love Lisa: Plot

-On Valentine's Day, Lisa's class at the Springfield Elementary School constructs paper mailboxes for the Valentine cards they are about to receive from each other.
-When Ralph cries after getting no cards, Lisa gives him one out of sympathy.
+The second-grade students at Springfield Elementary School ridicule Ralph Wiggum's strange behavior.
+On Valentine's Day, the students give each other Valentine's Day cards.
+None of the students give Ralph cards, causing him to cry.
+Seeing this, Lisa gives Ralph a card out of sympathy.
 Ralph cheers up, develops a romantic interest in Lisa, and walks her home from school.
-This leaves her feeling nervous around him, not knowing how to tell him she is not interested.
+Lisa is unsure how to tell Ralph she is not interested in him.

-The next day at school, on Marge's suggestion, Lisa tells Ralph she is not ready to be romantic.
-Ralph asks his father Chief Wiggum for advice on romance and is told to be persistent.
-He soon uses his position as the police chief's son to get Lisa tickets to Krusty the Clown's upcoming 29th Anniversary Special; and he annoys her by getting the part of George Washington for himself in the school's President's Day pageant, in which Lisa plays Martha Washington.
+At Marge's suggestion, Lisa tells Ralph she is not ready for a romantic relationship.
+Ralph asks his father, Chief Clancy Wiggum, for advice on romance; Chief Wiggum tells Ralph to be persistent.
+Ralph invites Lisa to come with him and his father to the taping of Krusty the Clown's upcoming 29th Anniversary Special, and Chief Wiggum blackmails Miss Hoover into giving Ralph the part of George Washington in the school's President's Day pageant, in which Lisa plays Martha Washington.

-Lisa reluctantly joins Ralph for Krusty's show.
-When Krusty starts interviewing audience members, Ralph takes the opportunity to declare that Lisa is the love of his life, and he intends to marry her.
-Furious, Lisa loses her temper and tells Ralph she never liked him and only gave him a Valentine card because she felt sorry for him.
-Later at home, Bart, having taped the event, replays the scene to Lisa where Ralph is humiliated and deeply hurt, making her feel guilty and regretful.
-Wiggum comforts Ralph and attempts revenge on Lisa by smashing the taillight on Homer's car, but is alarmed when Homer warns him that one day the people will retaliate.
+Lisa reluctantly goes to the taping of Krusty's special with Ralph.
+When Krusty starts interviewing audience members, Ralph takes the opportunity to declare that Lisa is the love of his life and that he intends to marry her.
+Furious, Lisa loses her temper and tells Ralph she does not like him and she never liked him and the only reason she gave him that card was because no one else would.
+Later, at home, Bart, having taped the event, replays the scene to Lisa which shows Ralph's humiliated, deeply hurt reaction; Lisa feels ashamed of herself.
+Wiggum comforts Ralph and attempts revenge on Lisa by smashing the taillight on Homer's car, but is alarmed when Homer warns him that one day, honest citizens will retaliate against the corrupt police.

-On the night of the pageant, Lisa tries to apologize to Ralph, but he ignores her.
+On the night of the President's Day pageant, Lisa tries to apologize to Ralph, but he ignores her.
 Ralph proves to be a remarkably effective and eloquent actor, gaining the approval of the audience and even reducing Groundskeeper Willie to tears.
 Lisa approaches Ralph on the swing set after the performance and gives him a new card with a picture of a bee on it, reading "Let's 'Bee' Friends".
 Ralph laughs at the pun and happily accepts the offer of friendship as Wiggum fondly watches them from his car.